 Weddell did the job.
 He found multiple regions where the tree grew.
-In addition, he discovered fifteen species of the genus Cinchona (Rubiaceae).
-Weddell returned to Paris with the seeds and they were germinated in the botanical garden there.
+Also, he discovered fifteen species of the genus Cinchona (Rubiaceae).
+Weddell returned to Paris with the seeds, and they were germinated in the botanical garden there.
 Weddell's seeds helped establish the Cinchona forests that were brought to Java and other islands in the East Indies.

 #OTD It's the birthday of Cornelius Herman ("Neil") Muller, the American botanist and ecologist, who was born on this day in 1909.

-Muller pioneered the study of allelopathy "uh·lee·luh·pa·thee."
-Allelopathy occurs when one plant species releases chemical compounds that affect another plant species.
+Muller pioneered the study of allelopathy.
+Allelopathy occurs when one plant species release chemical compounds that affect another plant species.

 Miller, at the age of 84, was retiring as supervisor of Cleveland's Memorial Gardens - after supervising them for over a quarter of a century.

-The first woman to attend Cornell University's school of forestry, Miller became the landscape architect for Cleveland schools; she was the only female landscape architect working in a large city school system.
+The first woman to attend Cornell University's school of forestry, Miller became the landscape architect for Cleveland schools; she was the only female landscape architect working in an extensive city school system.

-In 1910, Louise Klein Miller planned the Memorial Gardens to honor the 172 children, 2 teachers and 1 rescuer who died in in the blaze.
+In 1910, Louise Klein Miller planned the Memorial Gardens to honor the 172 children, two teachers, and one rescuer who died in the blaze.

 The year before, in 1909, the Ohio General Assembly passed legislation that, "a memorial should stand in perpetuity to honor those who lost their lives in this school fire tragedy.”

-The memorial is comprised of a large square planting bed is rimmed 3.5 foot walls made of concrete that are tiled.
-The plantable area of the memorial measures roughly 20’ x 40’.
-There's also a deep bench around the perimeter and the walls are slanted to make seating more comfortable.
-The down side, is that the bench and the scale of the raised bed make access to the planting area is sometimes very challenging.
+The memorial is comprised of a large square planting bed is rimmed 3.5-foot walls made of concrete that is tiled — the plantable area of the memorial measures roughly 20’ x 40’.
+There's also a deep bench around the perimeter, and the walls are slanted to make seating more comfortable.
+The downside is that the bench and the scale of the raised bed make access to the planting area is sometimes very challenging.

 During Miller's era, students grew flowers in a school greenhouse for the Memorial.

-Over the span of 70 years, the garden fell into neglect.
-2018 was the 110th Anniversary of the Collinwood School Fire; there have been a few attempts to make sure the that garden continues to be a meaningful memorial.
+Over 70 years, the garden fell into neglect.
+2018 was the 110th Anniversary of the Collinwood School Fire; there have been a few attempts to make sure that the garden continues to be a meaningful memorial.
 The struggle to maintain the Memorial continues.

 In July of 1910, there was an article in the Santa Cruz newspaper that described the new memorial garden - which at the time included a large lily pond: